INCF/neurohdf/doc/source/index.rst

 NeuroHDF defines a hierarchical layout to represent multi-scale, multi-modal neuroscientific datasets based on HDF5.

-Neuroinformatics requires a flexible approach to store and exchange datasets consisting of binary and metadata for anatomy, physiology, behavior and simulation data on multiple spatial and temporal scales and across modalities.
+Neuroinformatics requires a flexible approach to store and exchange anatomy, physiology, behavior and simulation data on multiple spatial and temporal scales and across modalities, consisting of binary and metadata for

 Contents: